chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/_index.md

 - The `on_cel` expression is type-checked at load time — syntax errors are caught before the PipelineRun is submitted.
 - If a file is invalid or missing, Pipelines-as-Code logs a warning and skips that role; other repo roles and CR roles continue to run.

-## Fix it Action
+## Apply Suggestions Action

 When a role uses `output: check-run`, Pipelines-as-Code posts the analysis result as a GitHub check-run.
-If the AI backend produced a concrete code fix while analysing the repository, PAC also attaches a **"Fix it"** action button to that check-run.
+If the AI backend produced a concrete code fix while analysing the repository, PAC also attaches an **"Apply Suggestions"** action button to that check-run.

 {{< callout type="warning" >}}
-The Fix it action requires a GitHub App installation.
+The Apply Suggestions action requires a GitHub App installation.
 Personal access tokens do not support check-run request actions.
 {{< /callout >}}

 ### How It Works

 1. The analysis PipelineRun completes and the backend has edited files in its checkout.
 2. PAC captures the `git diff` as a gzip+base64 machine patch embedded in the PipelineRun logs.
-3. PAC posts the check-run with the analysis text and a "Fix it" action button.
+3. PAC posts the check-run with the analysis text and an "Apply Suggestions" action button.
-4. When a user clicks **Fix it**, GitHub sends a `check_run.requested_action` webhook to PAC.
+4. When a user clicks **Apply Suggestions**, GitHub sends a `check_run.requested_action` webhook to PAC.
 5. PAC validates the webhook, retrieves the machine patch from the original analysis PipelineRun, and creates a **fix PipelineRun**.
 6. The fix PipelineRun clones the repository, applies the patch with `git apply`, commits the changes, and pushes them to the PR branch.
 7. PAC posts an **"AI Fix"** check-run on the PR reporting the result (success or failure).